StartLabs-Web/website-v1/README.md

 Run
 ```
-ssh your-kerberos@athena.dialup.mit.edu
+$ ssh your-kerberos@athena.dialup.mit.edu
-ssh startup@scripts
+$ ssh startup@scripts
 ```

-Navigate to the website repo with `cd startup.mit.edu` and then pull updates.
+Navigate to the website repo with `$ cd startup.mit.edu` and then pull updates.